 Sharing all these dishes at once would be an overkill, and the single post wouldn’t do justice to this large meal.
 But I will share all these dishes with you, one by one may be.

 So let’s learn to make ‘Dal Baati Churma’, and I wish you will enjoy this authentic dish I much as I do now! 🙂

-Heat the oil and fry the muthias at low heat until they are golden brown in colour from all the sides.
-Frying muthias will take long time.
+Heat the oil and fry the muthias at low heat until they are golden brown in color from all the sides.
+Frying muthias will take a long time.
 Drain on an absorbent paper and allow them to cool.
 Grind the fried dough shapes in a blender into a fine powder.